mariehuynh/whiteeye/README.md

 ## For more information

+1. Abdolvahabi A, Taylor BW, Holden RL, Shaw EV, Kentsis A, et al. (2013) Colorimetric and Longitudinal Analysis of Leukocoria in Recreational Photographs of Children with Retinoblastoma.
+PLoS ONE 8(10): e76677. doi:10.1371/journal.pone.0076677

-1. Haider S, Qureshi W, Ali A. Leukocoria in children.
+2. Haider S, Qureshi W, Ali A. Leukocoria in children.
 J Pediatr Ophthalmol Strabismus.
 2008;45(3):179–80.

-2. Seregard S, Lundell G, Svedberg H, Kivelä T. Incidence of retinoblastoma from 1958 to 1998 in Northern Europe: advantages of birth cohort analysis.
+3. Seregard S, Lundell G, Svedberg H, Kivelä T. Incidence of retinoblastoma from 1958 to 1998 in Northern Europe: advantages of birth cohort analysis.
 Ophthalmology.
 2004;111(6):1228–32.

-3. Abramson DH, Frank CM, Susman M, Whalen MP, Dunkel IJ, Boyd NW., 3rd Presenting signs of retinoblastoma.
+4. Abramson DH, Frank CM, Susman M, Whalen MP, Dunkel IJ, Boyd NW., 3rd Presenting signs of retinoblastoma.
 J Pediatr.
 1998;132(3 Pt 1):505–8.